drsanchikagupta/Cricket-match-outcome-prediction/README.md

 The dataset is stored in HDFS and we are using spark mllib library for doing predictions on the data using 2 methods.
 Simulating the match, given 2 teams, batting order, bowling order and team that bats first.

-- Using Probability Simulating a match ball by ball using Probability Statistics :
+- Simulating a match ball by ball using Probability Statistics :
 In the first method, we clustered the batsmen and bowlers separately and found the probability of the batsman scoring n runs(0-6) against the bowlers using these clusters.
 We have used k-means clustering for creating batsmen and bowler clusters.

-- Using Decision Tree Simulating a match over by over with the help of Decision Tree The next method involved building a decision tree and using its output to determine the output of the match.
+- Simulating a match over by over with the help of Decision Tree The next method involved building a decision tree and using its output to determine the output of the match.